 When doctors fail to perform the necessary tests and FHR monitoring during pregnancy, they may miss these early signs of fetal distress.
 If doctors fail to treat these early symptoms of fetal distress in time, the impact on pregnant women and their children can be devastating.

 If your child suffered an injury or trauma during the birthing process, you may be entitled to financial compensation for your pain & suffering, medical bills, and a lifetime of care for your child.
-Call the experienced Louisiana Birth Injury attorneys at Gauthier Amedee right away at 225-657-1700 for a FREE, no-obligation consultation about your case.
+Call our Baton Rouge, LA, fetal distress lawyers at Gauthier Amedee right away at 225-657-1700 for a free, no-obligation consultation about your case.

 When you call Gauthier Amedee, one of our dedicated, hardworking Birth Injury attorneys will speak with you for free, review the details of your case, and fight hard to secure the justice you and your child deserve.

 At Gauthier Amedee, you never have to pay any attorney’s fee up front.
 In fact, we only get paid after you do.
 And if there is no recovery, there is no attorney’s fee.
 It’s that simple.
 We’re here to work hard for you and to make sure that your rights are fully protected.